Preview: Wizards close road trip Thursday in Denver

 Wizards: G – Russell Westbrook, G – Bradley Beal, G – Garrison Mathews, F – Rui Hachimura, C – Moe Wagner

-Nuggets: G – Gary Harris, G – Jamal Murray, F – Michael Porter Jr., F – JaMychal Green, C – Nikola Jokic
+Nuggets: G – Monte Morris, G – Jamal Murray, F – Will Barton, F – Michael Porter Jr., C – Nikola Jokic

-Wizards: Thomas Bryant (left ACL injury – out), Ish Smith (strained right quadriceps – out)
+Wizards: Davis Bertans (right knee soreness – out), (Thomas Bryant (left ACL injury – out), Ish Smith (right quadriceps strain – out)

-Nuggets: Will Barton (personal reasons – out), PJ Dozier (right hamstring strain – out), Gary Harris (left adductor strain – questionable), Nikola Jokic (right thumb sprain – probable), Paul Millsap (left knee sprain – out), Monte Morris (right shoulder strain – questionable), Greg Whittington (left knee arthroscopy – out)
+Nuggets: PJ Dozier (right hamstring strain – out), JaMychal Green (left shoulder sprain – out), Gary Harris (left adductor strain – out), Paul Millsap (left knee sprain – out), Greg Whittington (left knee arthroscopy – doubtful)

 Wizards keeping their eyes forward, win or lose

 With their five-game winning streak now in the past, the Wizards face a challenge they struggled with earlier in the season: responding to a loss.
 Brooks said throughout the 10-day run of wins that the team was always focused on the next game, meaning that he didn’t attribute any of the struggles on Tuesday night against the Clippers to complacency.
 Brooks added that he appreciates that the group is “pretty level-headed,” whether they are winning or losing.

 Moe Wagner, who scored a season-high 21 points against the Clippers, said he doesn’t worry about streaks and instead tries to take what he can from each game, regardless of result, and apply it to the next.